WhitmanCSCapstone/great-explorations/README.md

 # Changing images

 All the images used on the website are in the src/grex_images/ folder.
+There are 2 ways to change images.
-To change images, replace images in the folder with images of the same name, then deploy.
+1. Replace images in the folder with images of the same name, then deploy.
+This changes the images everywhere.
+2. Switch to gh-pages branch and replace images there.
+This doesn't require deployment, but the images won't be changed in the master branch.